artur-ciocanu/launch.en/help/extension-dev/turbine.md

 console.log(turbine.propertySettings.domains);
 ```

-An object containing the following settings which are defined by the user for the property of the current tags runtime library:
+An object containing the following settings which are defined by the user for the property of the current tag runtime library:

 * `propertySettings.domains: Array<String>`